Azure/azure-quickstart-templates/101-azure-bastion/README.md

 You can deploy these samples directly through the Azure Portal or by using scripts.

-To deploy a sammple using the Azure Portal, click the **Deploy to Azure** button.
+To deploy a sample using the Azure Portal, click the **Deploy to Azure** button.

 To deploy the sample via the command line (using [Azure PowerShell or the Azure CLI](https://azure.microsoft.com/en-us/downloads/)) you can use scripts.
 ```